 hectares of country scouted

 million tonnes of CO₂ to be captured

 Carbon projects capture carbon dioxide (CO2) from the atmosphere.
 The amount of CO2 captured is then verified and sold through carbon credits.

 Our expert team of ecologists and biologists run a feasibility study on the land.

 Project managers design the project and set up timelines for implementation.

-The project is verified by an independent verification body.
+The project is validated and then verified by an independent verification body.